How innovation is transforming government | Leadership & Strategy | Business Chief North America

 How innovation is transforming government

-Leidos is a global leader in the development and application of technology to solve their customers’ most demanding challenges.

-Leidos is a global leader in the development and application of technology to solve their customers’ most demanding challenges.

-According to , Leidos is the largest IT provider to the government.
+According to Washington Technology’s Top 100 list, Leidos is the largest IT provider to the government.
 But as Lieutenant General William J. Bender explains, “that barely scratches the surface” of the company’s portfolio and drive for innovation.

 Bender, who spent three and a half decades in the military, including a stint as the U.S. Air Force’s Chief Information Officer (CIO), has seen action in the field and in technology during that time, and it runs in the family.
 Bender’s son is an F-16 instructor pilot.
 So it stands to reason Bender Senior intends to ensure a thriving technological base for the U.S. Air Force.
 “What we’re really doing here is transforming the federal government from the industrial age into the information age and doing it hand-in-hand with industry,” he says.